ltopolsk/python-postgres-database/README.md

 # python-postgres-database
-This project is about creating postres database using python script.
+This project is about creating postgres database using python script.